DUI Car Insurance in Utah

 Make lifestyle or vehicle changes

-Cut costs by improving your credit.
-In Utah, drivers with poor credit and a DUI pay an average of $2,005 more annually than those with good credit for the same minimum policy.
-You can also lower rates by choosing a cheaper car to insure, such as an older or safety-rated model.
+Improve your credit to cut costs.
+In Utah, drivers with poor credit and a DUI pay $2,005 more annually than those with good credit for the same minimum policy.
+Choose a cheaper car to insure, such as an older or safety-rated model, to lower rates.

 6. 6